wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 [ssi-wiki]:     https://en.wikipedia.org/wiki/Server_Side_Includes
 [link-owasp-csrf-cheatsheet]:               https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html

-The Wallarm filtering node can detect many attacks and vulnerabilities.
+The Wallarm filtering node can detect many attacks and vulnerabilities including those included into the OWASP API Top 10 threat list.
 These attacks and vulnerabilities are listed [below][anchor-main-list].

 Each entity in the list